redlibrarian/redlibrarian.github.io/_posts/2019-07-07-on-failure-and-practice.markdown

 and socio-economic value, in order to return failure to a mode of learning and knowledge production, we have to fundamentally reshape society itself.

+UPDATE: I don't want to downplay the importance of discourse and performance in our social relationships.
+Discourse and performance are not bad in and of themselves, and are important strategies in political struggle.
+In "Marx as a Critical
+Discourse Analyst", Fairclough and Graham argue that:

+>The diffusion, operationalisation, enactment and inculcation of
+>discourses is crucual in the integration of different scales of
+>economic activity.
+If the socio-economic order is discourse- and
+>language-based in this sense - and we must assume it is - understanding
+>of it, resistance to it, and struggle against it must also incorportate
+>a significant discursive element.